Thank you for your interest in amplifying our story!

 For so long the narratives of Filipina/xs have been shaped by people other than us.
 Our colonizers and other oppressive forces have rendered us quiet, submissive, subservient, and inferior.
 All the things that I – and many of the Filipina/xs in my life – are not.

-This is why it’s so important for us to reclaim the word “Pinay” and so many others.
-To take back these words and make them ours again; to define it on our own terms.
+This is why it’s so important for us to reclaim the word “Pinay” and why it’s so important for us to #WearPinay.
+To take back this word and make it ours again; to define it on our own terms.